 Colon and rectal tumors, like most other tumors, take several years to form.
 They usually develop in the lining of the colon from fleshy growths called polyps.
 Although these polyps are usually benign, some can create cancerous tumors.

 It takes an average of 10 years for the tumor to form, and its growth allows it to spread to other organs.
-This is because at a certain stage, the cancer spreads to the lymph nodes and then to other organs such as the liver, creating metastases.
+This is because, at a certain stage, cancer spreads to the lymph nodes and then to other organs such as the liver, creating metastases.

 Symptoms of colon tumor

 During the first years of growth and early stages, colorectal cancer is very inconspicuous and continues to grow unnoticed.
-However, there are some symptoms that can be a sign of a tumor in the colon or large intestines.
+However, some symptoms can be a sign of a tumor in the colon or large intestines.
 These symptoms are:

-- A change in bowel habits that extends over a long period of time, such as constipation or diarrhea.
+- A change in bowel habits that extends over a long period, such as constipation or diarrhea.

 - Blood in the stool.

 - Significant and unexplained weight loss.

 - A constant urge to defecate and a feeling that the intestines are always full.

 Age is the main cause, but also the most important risk factor, for cancers of the digestive organs.
 However, thanks to research and advances in medicine and oncology, other risk factors have been found.
 These factors that can be the cause of colorectal cancer are: